BertrandCaron/jhove/JHOVE-Error-Plans-&-ToDos.md

   - [] Contributor Guidelines for the Wiki error messages.
   - [] GitHub Issues template for Error messages?
   - [] Move all issues from the OPF Wiki page to the new JHOVE Wiki page (automated task).
+  - [] Takedown notice on OPF Wiki DIG page and redirect to new Wiki page.